d2g45/vh-gear-viewer/README.md

 Thanks to [iGoodie](https://github.com/iGoodie) for pointing me in the right direction and the [iskallia/item-model-renderer](https://github.com/Iskallia/item-model-renderer) repository for helping me understand how to translate Blockbench JSON to something `Three.js` can understand.

+## Credits

+Background and icon credit to kumara22

 Models and images owned by Iskallia and their artists.
 Visit [vaulthunters.gg](https://vaulthunters.gg) and play the modpack!
 Thank you to the team for building such a fun experience.

 ## Development